iosnitishsharma/MVVM-Sample/README.md

 Unit Tests
 ----------

-One of the main advantages of the MVVM Architecture is the high testability with a minimal setup.
-It's based on the separation of the app logic (ViewModel layer) from presentation (View layer).
+One of the main advantages of the MVVM Architecture is the high testability with a minimal setup, because of the separation of the app logic (ViewModel layer) from presentation (View layer).

-Unit tests are written using the BDD frameworks [Quick][quick] and [Nimble][nimble].
+Unit tests were written using the BDD frameworks [Quick][quick] and [Nimble][nimble].

 To run the unit tests simply hit `Cmd + U` in Xcode.